ejschoen/tempura/wiki/Getting-started.md

 Even though the default locale is specified as `en-US` and there is an `en-US/r2` resource, Tempura is looking for resources from `:en` as a fallback.
-Since this key is missing from the locale dictionary, the search will fail.
-If `tr` were called with the locale search parameter as `[:en-GB :en-US]` the result would be the same, due to the way Tempura parses and priorizes locales.  _Therefore as a rule, use a simple language tag and not a language-region tag as a default-locale._
+Since this key is missing from the locale dictionary, the search fails.
+If `tr` were called with the locale search parameter as `[:en-GB :en-US]` the result would be the same, due to the way Tempura parses and priorizes locales.  _Therefore as a rule, use a simple language tag and not a language-region tag as a fallback or default locale._

 ```clojure